Skip to content

 await create_database(db_name="myapp_test", server_url=SERVER_URL)

-For test isolation with automatic cleanup, use create_worker_database from the pytest module instead — it handles drop-before, create, and drop-after automatically.
+For test isolation with automatic cleanup, use create_worker_database from the pytest module, which handles drop-before, create, and drop-after.

 Cleaning up tables